Magnitus-/exec-sql/README.md

 #### Return value

-None.
+A promise will be returned if a callback is not passed as the second argument, else nothing will be returned.

 ### executeDirectory

 Execute all SQL files in a given directory.
 SQL files are identified by their '.sql' ending in the file name.
 Currently, sub-directories are ignored.

 In future versions, sub-directories will be traversed recursively.

-Note that a promise will be returned if a callback is not passed as the second argument.

 #### Signature